Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 _*Disclaimer*: Please report issues to the appropriate developer(s).
-Nitrux is a Linux distribution that comprises dozens of Free and Open Source Software projects._
+Nitrux is a Linux distribution that comprises dozens of free and open-source software projects._